BreakingPlaid/.github/profile/README.md

 # Welcome to Our Data Science Enthusiasts Group!
 👋 Thank you for visiting our GitHub page.

-🙋‍♀ A short introduction - Breaking Plaid is a group dedicated to data science.
+🙋‍♀ Breaking Plaid is a group dedicated to data science.
 We are passionate data science enthusiasts dedicated to taking data projects seriously.

-🌈 Contribution guidelines - It's welcome to anyone, and there are no set assignments.
+🌈 It's welcome to anyone, and there are no set assignments.
 The only guideline is to be respectful.

-🍿 Fun facts - When we tell people we genuinely love data, we get told to "get a life."
+🍿 When we tell people we genuinely love data, we get told to "get a life."
 So, we took it literally and started seriously playing with data.

 🧙 Hope this helps you with your journey.